Icinga/icinga2/doc/6-configuring-icinga-2.md

 RunDir              |**Read-only.** Contains the path of the run directory.
 Defaults to LocalStateDir + "/run".
 PkgDataDir          |**Read-only.** Contains the path of the package data directory.
 Defaults to PrefixDir + "/share/icinga2".
 StatePath           |**Read-write.** Contains the path of the Icinga 2 state file.
 Defaults to LocalStateDir + "/lib/icinga2/icinga2.state".
 PidPath             |**Read-write.** Contains the path of the Icinga 2 PID file.
-Defaults to LocalStateDir + "/run/icinga2/icinga2.pid".
+Defaults to RunDir + "/icinga2/icinga2.pid".
 Vars                |**Read-write.** Contains a dictionary with global custom attributes.
 Not set by default.
 NodeName            |**Read-write.** Contains the cluster node name.
 Set to the local hostname by default.
 ApplicationType     |**Read-write.** Contains the name of the Application type.
 Defaults to "icinga/IcingaApplication".